-The CIP shall remain in effect for ten (10) years following its adoption by Council.
 Programs and incentives offered under the CIP may vary from year to year at the discretion of Council, based on recommendations from Municipal staff.
-The programs in this CIP will be administered through Huron East Council, through an established committee overseen by the Economic Development Officer.
-Program guidelines affirming eligibility requirements and application forms will be established once funding is allocated to a Program.
+The programs in this CIP will be administered through Huron East Council, through an established CIP Committee overseen by the CIP Administrator (Economic Development Officer).
+Program guidelines affirming eligibility requirements and application forms will be established by the CIP Administrator once funding is allocated to a Program.
+Programs may prioritize focus areas as shown in Appendices B, C and D.